Cabinet paper consultation with departments#

 Consultation on impacts on population groups

 Any policy proposal will have impacts on particular population groups, such as people of certain ages or ethnicities.
 Ministers will want to know that these have been well thought through.
 The best way to work out if there are impacts on populations is to consult early with population agencies (i.e. government agencies which focus on population groups).
-The list below indicates the departments that drafters should consider consulting and includes links to tools to help with analysis where these are available:
+The list below indicates the agencies that drafters should consider consulting and includes links to tools to help with analysis where these are available:

 - children - Oranga Tamariki – the Ministry for Children.
 The Child Impact Assessment Tool can help with assessing whether proposals will impact child wellbeing